MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trim.md

     azd env set AZURE_ENFORCE_ACCESS_CONTROL true
     ```

-1. Run the following command to set the tenant, which authorizes the user sign in.
+1. Run the following command to set the tenant, which authorizes the user sign in to the hosted application environment.
 Replace `<YOUR_TENANT_ID>` with the tenant ID.

     ```console
     azd env set AZURE_TENANT_ID <YOUR_TENANT_ID>
     ```

-1. If you need to use `AZURE_AUTH_TENANT_ID` due to a conditional access policy on your user tenant, run the following command to configure the sample to use a second tenant for application hosting.
+1. If you need to use `AZURE_AUTH_TENANT_ID` due to a conditional access policy on your user tenant, run the following command to configure the sample to use a second tenant for the authentication tenant.

     ```console
     azd env set AZURE_AUTH_TENANT_ID <REPLACE-WITH-YOUR-TENANT-ID>